LINCKODE/BVS/README.md

 ## Usage

 The REST API runs on port 8080.
-The port cannot be changed at the moment, but this feature to do so will be added in a future update.
+The port cannot be changed at the moment.

 #### Requests: